Cheap RC Airplanes

 If you see a 2-metre wingspan RTF plane with a price tag of $50, then it's likely going to be junk.
 But a 30cm span plane with the same price tag is more realistic.

 Your size of flying area is also going to determine what size plane you can get, so if your space is limited then a smaller plane is the perfect solution; not only will it get you in to the hobby for not much money, it will also let you fly in a size-restricted area.

-If you want a true taster of the hobby, without getting too involved, you really need a 3-channel plane with control to motor, elevator and rudder.
+If you want a true taster of the hobby, without getting too involved, you really need a 3-channel plane with control to motor, elevator and rudder (or ailerons).

 Some cheap rc airplanes are likely to give you just 2-channel control (motor and rudder) and while this will give you a taste of flying a radio controlled plane, such planes are very limited in what they can do.

 Forget about the planes that have twin motor control and nothing else - these really are toys more than anything else; great for the kids, but not so great for a serious introduction to the hobby.
 Such planes typically get their directional control from changing one motor speed in relation to the other, and their height control by changing both motor speeds together.

-Again, a 3-channel plane will give you the best experience and fortunately there are many out there to choose from, the little Champ being a prime example.
+Again, a 3-channel plane will give you the best experience and fortunately there are many out there to choose from.

 So hopefully this page has given you a bit of background info on cheap rc airplanes, and what's available to you.
 Please do be careful and if you see a plane that seems too good to be true for the price, then it probably is!